isabella232/www-event-2020-NewZealandDay/index.md

 Registration opened on 15 December 2019.

 To register for the main conference, visit the [OWASP NZ Day 2020 Registration Site](https://owaspnz2020.eventbrite.com) on EventBrite.
+Walk-in registrations will be accepted *only if* the conference has not reached capacity.

 Registration for Pre-Conference training is now open, and will close on 12 February, or when all seats are sold.
 To reserve training seats for you and your team, visit the [OWASP NZ Day 2020 Pre-Conference Training Registration Site](https://owaspnz2020-training.eventbrite.com) on EventBrite.
 For more information on the training classes offered, click the **Training** tab above.